Cyprus Company Registration — EU, 15% Tax

 Annual audit — mandatory for all Cyprus LTDs

-Unlike many jurisdictions, Cyprus requires an annual audit from a Cyprus-registered auditor for all limited companies — there is no small company exemption.
-Audited accounts must be filed with the Registrar and the Tax Department.
-Legarithm coordinates the annual audit through our network of qualified auditors; audit fees typically range €700–€1,500 depending on transaction volume.
+Unlike many jurisdictions, Cyprus requires an annual audit from a Cyprus-registered auditor for all limited companies — there is no small-company exemption.
+Audited accounts are filed with the Registrar and the Tax Department.
+Legarithm coordinates the audit through a network of qualified auditors; fees typically range €700–€1,500 depending on transaction volume.

-The annual corporate tax return (IR4) is filed with the Cyprus Tax Department.
-Provisional tax payments are required twice per year (31 July and 31 December) based on estimated profits.
-Final tax payment is due by 1 August of the following year.
-Legarithm handles tax return preparation and filing as part of our annual accounting packages.
+The corporate tax return is filed with the Cyprus Tax Department.
+Provisional tax is paid twice a year (31 July and 31 December) on estimated profits, with the final payment due by 1 August of the following year.
+Legarithm handles preparation and filing within its annual accounting packages.

-Annual levy — €350 payable to Cyprus Registrar
+Annual levy — €350 to the Cyprus Registrar

 Economic substance requirements

-To use Cyprus tax benefits (IP Box, DTTs, participation exemption), companies must demonstrate economic substance in Cyprus: board meetings held in Cyprus or via Cyprus-resident directors, management and control exercised from Cyprus, and at minimum a registered office and qualified accounting support.
-Legarithm provides substance services including nominee directors and local board meeting facilitation.
+To rely on Cyprus tax benefits (IP Box, treaties, participation exemption), a company must demonstrate substance: board meetings held in Cyprus or via Cyprus-resident directors, management and control exercised locally, and at minimum a registered office and qualified accounting support.
+Legarithm provides substance services including nominee directors and local board facilitation.

 Still have questions?